yowainwright/yowainwright.github.io/content/html-is-easy.md

 ---
-title: 'Rant: HTML is easy and that''s why we all write it wrong!'
+title: "Rant: HTML is easy and that's why we all write it wrong!"
 date: "2016-09-30"
 path: "/html-is-easy"
+meta:
-meta: Rant post  about potential gains from understanding and being more thoughtful when writing html.
+  Rant post  about potential gains from understanding and being more thoughtful when writing html.
 categories:
   - html
   - code
   - rant
 ---

 This post is a _rant_ attempting to express what seems to be a growing issue: lack of deep thought behind writing HTML for webpages—that will go to production! 🤓 Yes, more time is spent writing that animation, that slider, that app like experience than prioritizing what would probably ensure that customers come to webpages and have a better experience: semantic valid html.